lmddc-lu/peertube-plugin-subtitle-translator/README.md

 ## Installation

-The installation instructions in the documentation at [Peertube Plugin Subtitle Translator](https://documentation.skilltech.tools/peertube-subtitle-translator-plugin-documentation/).
+The installation instructions are in the documentation at [Peertube Plugin Subtitle Translator](https://documentation.skilltech.tools/peertube-subtitle-translator-plugin-documentation/).

 ## Original README